 Step 2: In the upper-right corner of the email — on the same horizontal plane as the sender’s name and address — is an icon made up of three vertically stacked dots.
 Click on the Dots icon to open a drop-down menu.
 From this menu, select Block [sender’s name], which should appear near the middle of the list.

 It’s that easy!
 Now, any messages that address sends you will automatically be directed to your spam folder.

 Step 1: The process works the same on smartphones, although the interface looks a bit different.
 First, open the email from the sender you want to block.

 Step 2: In the upper-right corner (of the message, not the app itself), there will be a button marked with three vertical dots (horizontal dots if you’re on iOS).
 This button is also located on the same horizontal plane as the name of the email’s sender.
 Select the Dots button to open the drop-down menu.

 When unsubscribing from a mailing list isn’t enough, blocking is an excellent way to help reduce the madness of unwanted messages in your inbox.

-Unblocking someone, should you later change your mind, is as easy as opening the same drop-down menu you employed to block someone as you do to unblock them.
+You will use the same drop-down menu you employed to block someone as you do to unblock them.
 Just select the Unblock [Sender’s Name] option from either interface.
 Either interface will also show a dark grey and white banner at the top of any email from a blocked sender.
 You can click the Unblock Sender button on this banner to unblock that address, too.

-Instead of just blocking their email address, make sure you also report these people to your local authorities.
+Not only should you block these email addresses, but you should also file a police report for harassment.
 Police near you can educate you on your local cyber laws and determine whether they apply to your situation.